How the iconic 'Whose streets? Our streets!' chant has been co-opted

 (CNN)As peaceful protests gave way to violence in St. Louis over the weekend, a group of police officers were heard repeating a familiar chant.

 Whose streets?
-Our streets.
+Our streets!
 Whose streets?
 Our streets!

 To many, it was startling.
 The chant, most often used as a rallying cry for people protesting oppression, had been appropriated by those in authority.